daniel-j/fimfic2epub/README.md

 * Option to not add a title heading for chapters (in case the story has its own)
 * Tweak paragraph style from double-spaced to indented (similar to book typesetting, may not look good on every story)
 * Emoji, icon and webp support (webp images gets converted to png)
-* Calculation the story's Flesch reading ease (disabled by default because it's a slow process)
+* Calculate the story's Flesch reading ease
 * Customize metadata of the generated ebook, such as title, author, subjects and description
 * Command line tool with same features as the web extension